BenjiTrapp/benjitrapp.github.io/_posts/2022-02-02-AWS-connection-tracking.md

 To stop the traffic, there are still a few ways to achieve this :

 1. Create a NACL (Network Access Control List) inbound rule
-2. On the instance, disable the communication type or block the used port
+2. On the instance, disable the communication type or block the used port.
+Personally I use these scripts to perform and semi-automate this task [hquick-manual-isolation](https://github.com/BenjiTrapp/inspector-awsome/tree/main/quick-manual-isolation)
 3. Delete the entire Security Group.
-Switching to an isolated SG (that doesn’t allow anything in- or outbound) isn’t enough to stop this
+Switching to an isolated SG (that doesn’t allow anything in- or outbound) isn’t enough to stop this alone.
+For automation you can additional send a document over SSM to stop all current running sessions to make sure connection tracking is disabled for the attacker's remote shell.